wp-plugins/smart-forms/readme.txt

 9. Calculated field interface
 10. Example of date field
 == Changelog ==
+= Smart Forms 1.2.8 =
+* Smart Forms Improvements disabled the checkbox edition in the form builder.
 = Smart Forms 1.2.7 =
-*Improved forms designed, added validations to checkbox and dropdown *Fixed form designer, fixed issue of checkbox triming width = Smart Forms 1.2.6 =
+*Improved forms/Form builder, added validations to checkbox and dropdown *Fixed forms/form builder, fixed issue of checkbox triming width = Smart Forms 1.2.6 =
-* Fixed forms designer issue where imaes in the form radio button was not displayed
+* Fixed forms form builder issue where imaes in the form radio button was not displayed
 * Fixed forms editor, the formula screen was not displayed correctly
-* Fixed forms designer, the image of the formula was not getting displayed = Smart Forms 1.2.5 =
+* Fixed forms form builder, the image of the formula was not getting displayed = Smart Forms 1.2.5 =
 * Fixed forms editor, Fixed issue with forms captcha
 * Fixed forms editor, Fixed minor issue with forms submission